-The team's nickname is The Black and Gold and LAFC play at the Banc of California Stadium.
+LAFC are nicknamed The Black and Gold and play at the 22,000 seater Banc of California Stadium.
 The soccer-specific arena was built in Exposition Park next to Los Angeles Memorial Coliseum and cost $250million.
-The stadium holds 22,000 fans and is expected to host men's and women's soccer matches plus some athletics events at the 2028 Summer Olympics.
-Banc of California Stadium has been used for the CONCACAF Gold Cup, rugby matches, Premier Lacrosse League games, boxing events, esports events and concerts.

-Nguyen is currently the vice-chairman, while Peter Guber serves as the executive chairman.
-Brandon Beck, Larry Berg and Bennett Rosenthal took over as managing owners in 2016.
-The team has multiple celebrities as minority owners, including Will Ferrell, Nomar Garciaparra, Mia Hamm-Garciaparra and Magic Johnson.
+Brandon Beck, Larry Berg and Bennett Rosenthal took over as managing owners in 2016 and the team has multiple celebrities as minority owners, including Will Ferrell, Nomar Garciaparra, Mia Hamm-Garciaparra and Magic Johnson.
 Cardiff City owner Vincent Tan owned 20% of the team until 2020.

-Bradley is the only manager in team history and LAFC hit the ground running, enjoying success swiftly.
-They have made the MLS Cup play-offs in all three of their seasons so far and reached at least the quarter-finals in both US Open Cups in which they have participated.
+Bradley and LAFC hit the ground running.
+They made the MLS Cup playoffs in each of their first three seasons and reached at least the quarter-finals in both US Open Cups in which they have participated.
 LAFC won the 2019 Supporters' Shield and were runners-up in a contentious 2020 CONCACAF Champions League.